Vivek-04022001/documentation/docs/backend/upgrading/intro.md

 Export all content and settings that you want to keep from an old site and import it into a fresh site.

 This approach allows you to migrate from Plone 4 to 6, from Python 2 to 3, and from Archetypes to Dexterity, in one migration step.
-It is recommended for large and complex migrations.
+It's recommended for large and complex migrations.

 The recommended tool for this is [`collective.exportimport`](https://github.com/collective/collective.exportimport).
 An alternative is `transmogrifier` (see the training {ref}`training-2022:transmogrifier-label`).